GaoRy-127/wgauss/README.md

         x=sqrt(vx).*((k-km)/sqrt(kv))+mx;
     ```
  * Third
-   > Then you can get variable that has exact value of mean and deviation we want.
+   > Then you can get variable set that has exact value of mean and deviation we want.

 <br/><br/>